sashaNull/OverTheWire-Bandit-Writeup/README.md

 bandit5@bandit:~/inhere$ cat maybehere07/.file2
 DXjZPULLxYr17uwoI01bNLQbtFemEgo7
 ```
-The password to gain access to level 6 box is **DXjZPULLxYr17uwoI01bNLQbtFemEgo7**
+The password to gain access to the level 6's box is **DXjZPULLxYr17uwoI01bNLQbtFemEgo7**

 ## :triangular_flag_on_post: Bandit Level 6 - 7